Healthy positivity in Islam

 • Move forward with calm confidence

-What Does Positivity Actually Mean in Islam?
+What Does Healthy Positivity Actually Mean in Islam?

 In Islam, positivity is not about pretending everything is okay.